yohanesnuwara/carbon-capture-and-storage/README.md

 ![ccs_pic](https://user-images.githubusercontent.com/51282928/72623302-767cc000-3977-11ea-963b-060339c3eeba.jpg)

 This is my BSc thesis which I defended in 9 August 2019.
 The repo includes my BSc works with few additions post-BSc that I made to enhance my methodology.
+You are recommended to read first my presented papers to understand what is it about, in the link given at the end of this material.

 ## Introduction